A home gym for less than a membership with Leigh-Ann Allaire

 Now that my boys are edging towards “tween” status, they’ve completely outgrown what was once their toy-filled (and often cluttered) playroom.
 Subsequently, the playroom has sat unused for about as long my unused gym membership – and the barely used furniture, electronics, and toys were simply taking up space!

-I devised a plan to transform the playroom into a home gym by posting and selling the majority of the contents and then put all earnings towards buying second-hand furnishings and gym equipment.
+I devised a plan to transform the playroom into a home gym by posting and selling the majority of its contents and then putting all of the earnings towards buying second-hand furnishings and gym equipment.

 After only a few weeks, I had sold almost everything!
 A futon for $80, book shelves for $100, a gaming system and video games for $125, and the drum set for $180.
 With the addition of books, toys, and a heap of outgrown costumes, I made a whopping total of $712.
 Not too shabby for items that we didn’t use anymore!